core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * The client sends to the proxy a new CoAP unicast request, namely Early Stop Request, such that:

-  * It MUST use the method GET.
+  * It MUST use the request method GET.

   * It MUST use the same Token value of the original unicast request sent to the proxy.
 This explicitly relates the present Early Stop Request to the original unicast request.